WSET level 1, Element 1: An Introduction to Wine

 - Flavors and aromas: red fruits (strawberry, plum), black fruits (blackberry, black cherry).

 - St Emilion is Merlot wine from Bordeaux.
-From the New World, Merlot from Chile can give wine which is rich and fruity (dark berries).
+From the New World, Merlot from Chile can give a wine that is rich and fruity (dark berries).

 - If Merlot is matured in oak, it is gaining aromas of spice and vanilla.
 When blended with CS it gains tannins, acidity, and aromatic fruits.